aiven/devportal/docs/platform/howto/create_new_service.rst

       This defines the number of servers and what kind of memory, CPU, and disk resources are allocated to your service.

+      For Aiven for Apache Kafka, Aiven for PostgreSQL, and Aiven for MySQL services, you can also configure additional disk storage on top of the amount defined in your selected service plan.
+This option is available for services hosted on Amazon and Google platforms.

    d.
 Enter a name for your service.

       A random name is provided by default, but you can enter a more recognizable name to distinguish it from other services.